ApeWorX/ape/latest/_sources/userguides/compile.md.txt

 **WARN**: You may have to adjust the name and source ID of the contract type in the JSON to match the new file name in your project.

+3. **Raw Compiler Output**: If you have an artifact with binary compiled elsewhere, you can include it in your project.
+   This is useful if you want to use contracts from much larger projects as dependency for your test cases.

+**WARN**: You may have to adjust name and source ID similarly to raw contract-type output.

 ## Other Compiler Plugins

 If your project includes Solidity (`.sol`) or Vyper (`.vy`) files, you will have to install additional compilers.